Definition

 Stomach cancer is cancer that occurs in the stomach — the muscular sac located in the upper middle of your abdomen, just below your ribs.
 Your stomach receives and holds the food you eat and then helps to break down and digest it.

-Another term for stomach cancer is Gastric cancer.
-These two terms most often refer to stomach cancer that begins in the mucus-producing cells on the inside lining of the stomach (adenocarcinoma).
+Gastric cancer or stomach cancer that begins in the mucus-producing cells on the inside lining of the stomach (adenocarcinoma).
 Adenocarcinoma is the most common type of stomach cancer.

 Stomach cancer is much more common in other Eastern world, particularly in China, Japan and Korea